-O'Hare Airport Chapel and Midway Airport Chapel are each a peaceful oasis in a busy venue.
+The O'Hare Airport Chapel and Midway Airport Chapel are each a peaceful oasis in a busy venue.
 A place to bow your head in prayer while lifting up your heart and spirit!
 Prayer books and rugs, rosaries, and worship materials are available, as are chaplains for spiritual counsel.
 You are welcome to attend Mass or Worship services and to come to the chapels (open 24/7) to pray or meditate.
-May God bless your travels. - Fr.
-Michael Zaniolo, Administrator
+Know that you & your families are always in my prayers.
+May God bless your travels.

+- Fr.
+Michael Zaniolo